Free soviets: Analysis

 Later anarchist analysis of the "free soviets" followed in the wake of Peter Arshinov's publication of his History of the Makhnovist Movement.
 Mark Mratchny regarded the role of "free soviets" in a "transitional period" as being closer to the ideology of the Left Socialist-Revolutionaries, who proposed a decentralized "informal State", than it was to anarchist theory.
 Anarchist critics of the "free soviets" considered them to resemble a form of state, which could have given way to bureaucracy or authoritarianism.
 These criticisms were rejected by Arshinov and Makhno, who claimed that the Makhnovshchina had "denied all statism" and ultimately "aspired to the building of a free society on the basis of the social independence, solidarity and self-direction of the toilers."
 Arshinov insisted that the "free soviets" were not "legislative institutions", but were rather "a sort of platform gathering together the toilers on the basis of their vital needs."
 He described their goal as being to resolve issues, reach agreements and carry out tasks given to them by the workers and peasants of a certain locality.
 These could include "provisions, self-defense, liaison between countryside and town, and many others."

+According to Ukrainian historian Vyacheslav Azarov, the struggle for the free soviets should be seen as the foreground of the Makhnovist movement, rather than the background to its guerrilla warfare operations.